 • In accordance with the provisions of the law on product liability or in case of culpable

 infringement of such contractual obligations which make orderly fulfilment of the contract at all

 possible and in the fulfilment of which the purchaser can therefore place their confidence

 (so-called cardinal obligations or major contractual obligations), whereby liability in these

 cases is limited to foreseeable losses typical of contracts of this kind.

 4. Claims for replacement of damages due to a defect are excluded unless they are based on gross negligence and breach of duties by the supplier or intent or gross negligence and breach of duties by a legal representative or an assistant of the supplier.
 The exclusion does not extend to damages against life, physical damages or damages to health based on a negligent breach of duty by the supplier or intentional or negligent breach of duty by a legal representative or assistant of the supplier.

-5. The purchaser’s claims and rights due to defects on newly produced goods lapse after a period of one year.
+5. The purchaser’s claims and rights due to defects on newly produced goods lapse after a period of two years.